The Fall of Heaven: Reception

 Alvandi stated that the book is a "refreshingly revisionist account".

 Aram Bakshian wrote in the Washington Times that the book "is thoroughly researched and documented" and "is also highly readable and does justice to the tragic grandeur of his subject."

 Charmaine Chan of the South China Morning Post ranked the book four of five stars and described it as "a page-turner, especially when it relives the day-by-day events leading to the shah’s flight to exile."

 David Holahan of the USA Today ranked the book three and one half of four stars.

 Publishers Weekly described it as "a fascinating, distinctive, and personal account of the Shah and his rule."

 Jay Freeman of Booklist stated that the book "is a fine revisionist study".

 Brent G. concluded that the book "is more nuanced and balanced than most other Shah biographies to date" although he believed it was inferior to The Shah by Abbas Milani.
-He stated had "excessive" positive statements about Pahlavi and that sections of the initial chapters "read like a panegyric he might have drafted to convince [members of Pahlavi's family and government] to lend him their time and memories."
+He stated it had "excessive" positive statements about Pahlavi and that sections of the initial chapters "read like a panegyric he might have drafted to convince [members of Pahlavi's family and government] to lend him their time and memories."